microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 },
 ```

-This is the most important section of the data as it gives the information on what we have just created.
-This is where you will find the data that you integrated into Microshare® under that recType.
-This will be explored later on.
+This section contains the core information as ingested by the Microshare® Smart Network.
+The format of the data section will vary based on the recType.
+If the recType begins with io.microshare, then the cannonical format of this section will be documented in this section.

 ##### B.3 Origin